Skip to content

 Signal-Separated Telemetry Ingestion

-Per the OpenTelemetry Collector scaling documentation, the guidance focuses on adding replicas and distributing traffic, with special handling for stateful components as needed.
+The OpenTelemetry Collector scaling documentation focuses on adding replicas and distributing traffic, with special handling for stateful components.
 Out-of-order sample rejection can occur when multiple scrapers or duplicate targets write conflicting samples for the same time series, so Prometheus setups should ensure targets are uniquely identified rather than relying on scraper coordination alone.
 Log receivers are stateless and scale horizontally without coordination.
 OTLP receivers benefit from batching processors to reduce backend write pressure.

 The Elastic EDOT reference architecture extends this into a two-tier deployment topology: edge collectors per host handle local collection and initial enrichment, while gateway collectors handle centralized preprocessing, aggregation, format conversion, and routing.
 For most teams, the two-tier model is worth the operational complexity because it isolates collection failures from processing failures.